Adriatic1/kv_server/README.md

 ## To-do

-Implement LRU eviction policy for cache layer (simplest via max records per shard, each shard having its own LRU list).
-Reduce allocation (move where possible, use seastar native types like temporary_buffer instead std::string).
+Reduce allocations (move where possible, use seastar native types like temporary_buffer instead std::string).
 Profile with perf.